 For Library to be effective, volumes must be kept up-to-date.
 Here are two options for how to update documents in Library:

 If you have a master copy on your hard drive

 - Make your updates to the master copy in your hard drive.

-- Go to the copy of the document in Library and select "Upload updated version" from its popover menu.
+- Go to the copy of the document in Library, open its action menu and select "Upload updated version".

 - Select and upload your master copy from your hard drive.

 NOTE - The uploaded document will overwrite all the content in the Library version except for the title.